We don’t support this browser anymore.

 Our view

 Petrofac designs, builds, manages and maintains oil, gas, refining, petrochemicals and renewable energy infrastructure.
-And we're impressed with its range of capabilities across the energy mix.
-It's making solid progress in rebuilding its order book and sales pipeline.
-But what investors really want to see is a return to profits and cashflows, and progress on that front has so far been disappointing.
-The poor trading results and increasing demands on cash to service the company's contracts have heaped pressure on Petrofac's balance sheet.
+It's been making solid progress in rebuilding its order book and sales pipeline.
+But what investors really want to see is a return to profits and cashflows, and progress on that front has continues to be disappointing.
+That’s heaping further pressure on Petrofac's balance sheet.

 Environmental, social and governance (ESG) risk

-The ESG risk to oil and gas service providers runs parallel to those impacting producers.
-Environmental concerns are the primary driver of ESG risk for this group, with carbon emissions and waste disposal being the main issues.
+The oil and gas industry is one of the most at-risk industries in terms of ESG.
+Environmental concerns are the primary driver of ESG risk for oil and gas producers, with carbon emissions and waste disposal being the main issues.
 Health and safety, community relations and ethical governance are also contributors to ESG risk.

 It has a strong environmental policy and has appointed a management committee for ESG issues, but its ESG reporting doesn't align with leading reporting standards.
 Its whistle-blower programme is strong, reflecting changes to the governance regime following an investigation by the Serious Fraud Office.
-Although ESG targets have been included in executive performance reviews, they're not clearly outlined in the remuneration policy.
+Although ESG targets have been included in executive performance.
+The Share Research team is ceasing coverage of Petrofac.
+This is the last update and house view HL will produce on this stock.
+You can still find out more about our thoughts on the Financials industry by signing up to our Share Insight email.

 Petrofac key facts

-• Ten year average prospective dividend yield): 4.9%
+• Ten year average prospective dividend yield: 3.3%

 This article is original Hargreaves Lansdown content, published by Hargreaves Lansdown.
 It was correct as at the date of publication, and our views may have changed since then.
 Unless otherwise stated estimates, including prospective yields, are a consensus of analyst forecasts provided by Refinitiv.
 These estimates are not a reliable indicator of future performance.
 Yields are variable and not guaranteed.
 Investments rise and fall in value so investors could make a loss.